TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

       - Ensure you can still get the correct savings after removing coins!
    1. Lastly, create a way to remove all the money from the jar and start fresh.

 1. Try to model something else as an object!
-Try to keep it simple.
-When you're done, consider showing off what you've created on [The Odin Project's Discord Channel](https://discord.com/invite/fbFCkYabZB), and tell us how you're feeling about the idea of organizing code into objects.
+Try to keep it simple, but have fun with it!

 #### Extra credit